Multi-module microwave assembly for fast read-out and charge noise characterization of silicon quantum dots: MEASUREMENT TIME: DRT and ICT

 where $t_0$ relates to the bandwidth of the measurement set-up and $t_\text{min}$ corresponds to the integration time for SNR~$~=~1$ (at large measurement bandwidth) which we used as a characteristic figure of merit~\cite{vigneau2022}.
 Besides, $\zeta$ is determined by the noise type with $\zeta$~=~1 corresponding to white noise and $\zeta$~$<$~1 for pink and red noise.

 At high $t_\text{meas}$ (red regime Fig.~\ref{fig:SNR-tmin}b), the data deviates from the linear trend and the SNR increases at a lower rate, characterised by $\zeta$~$<$~1.
 This can be explained by a transition from white noise to 1/$f^\eta$ noise-dominated spectrum with a corner frequency around 1~MHz, see Appendix \ref{sec:app:Fresnel-chargenoise} showing the distortion of the on-state Fresnel lollipop due to excess noise.
 At very low $t_\text{meas}$ (pink regime Fig.~\ref{fig:SNR-tmin}b), we also find a deviation from the linear trend which can be attributed to a finite bandwidth of the measurement setup on the order of $t_0$ $\sim$ 2~ns, matching well the bandwidth of the IQ demodulator at 275~MHz.
+At the fastest readout time achievable by our measurement setup (4 ns) we find an SNR of 1.88 (0.32) for the DRT (ICT).

 By fitting the low $t_\text{meas}$ regime to Eq.~\ref{eq:SNR_t0mod} with $\zeta=1$, we extract a $t_\text{min}=13.5 \pm 0.3$~ns for the ICT and $t_\text{min}=2.77 \pm 0.01$~ns for the DRT.
 To our knowledge, the DRT readout figure represents the lowest reported using a multi-module assembly and approaches the best reported values for monolithic resonator integration (1.8~ns~\cite{Borjans2021}) and SET readout (0.625~ns~\cite{Keith2019}).
 The ICT figure also comes near to those reported in the literature \cite{Ibberson2021,Stehlik2015}.